-Remember that the host can also review their guests that stay with them.
+Remember that the host can also review the guests that stay with them.
 And with a negative review, you might find it harder to get a booking in the future.

 Do: Leave a Review Within The 14 Days

-The Airbnb community relies on reviews, this in turn helps the host and importantly future travellers to decide if to stay there or not.
+The Airbnb community relies on reviews, this, in turn, helps the host and importantly future travelers to decide if to stay there or not.

 Do: Review Airbnb’s Cancellation Policy and Refund Policy

 It’s always good to know the refund and cancellation policy.
-This lets you know which kind of action to take in order to smooth cancel your booking and what refund to expect.
+This lets you know which kind of action to take in order to smoothly cancel your booking and what refund to expect.

 Don’t: Forget To Clean Up After Yourself

-But been a good guest means getting a good review therefore making it easier to get future bookings.
+But being a good guest means getting a good review, therefore, making it easier to get future bookings.

 Do: Only Pay Through Airbnb

-Airbnb has it own secure payment system on their website and app.
-If you pay by other means outside of Airbnb, then Airbnb can not you you if something goes wrong.
+Airbnb has its own secure payment system on its website and app.
+If you pay by other means outside of Airbnb, then Airbnb can not you if something goes wrong.